Tasarinan/Ufoco/docs/development/backlog.md

   - [ ] Agenda view shows next/previous/current day
   - [ ] Agenda-View should always updated when it's shown

+- `Ongoing` every day, I can add a new stage where I know I should do best to finish them.

+  - [ ] Add button and create important info(during time, title, goal)
+  - [ ] Change title on the agenda view
+  - [ ] save stage on the database
+  - [ ] Due Mark is recognised by the markdown theme and based on org-modes

+- `Ongoing` As a user I want to have a focus view for today, that I can see today status

+  - [ ] focus View shows current running stage status
+  - ~~focus view shows today (month,day,week)~~
+  - [ ] focus view show simple statistic about today
+    - [ ] total done stages/remaining stages
+    - [ ] total done hours /remaining hours
+    - [ ] done ratio(remove done, delay, obsolete)

 * `Ongoing` As a user I want to be able to search for a event and display search result in the agenda view, that I can find task that I entered a while ago.

   - [x] Filterbox
   - [x] uses all important information: body, Parent node, date, etc.

-* `DONE` As a task planner I want to add due markers to a task, that I know when I have to finish them;

-* [x] Due Mark is recognised by the markdown theme and based on org-modes
-* [x] DEADLINE: <2013-08-24 Sa 11:00>
-* ~~[ ] Entry field allows to set date~~ this is just to ugly right now

-## DONE Search- and Entry-Box can both be open at the same time.

-- `Ongoing` As a user I want a focus view for today, that I can see today status

-  - [ ] focus View shows current running event status
-  - [`Done`] focus view shows today (month,year,weekday)
-  - [ ] focus view show simple statistic about today
+> Ver 0.2

+---

-- `Ongoing` As a user I want to work as undisturb state when I work at focus
+- `TODO` As a user I want to work as undisturb state when I work at focus

   - [ ] focus view should force us working at undisturb state

-## Ver 0.2

 ## TODO As a new Akiee user, I want a some help what to do next, that I don't to guess what features could be usefull to me.